 It has clearly come up in the world and its closeness to Beverly Hills and Century City has had a knock-on effect for the town's real estate.
 Still, home prices are lower than surrounding communities like Pico-Robertson, and this fact has not escaped observant Jews in search of a quietly affordable middle-class life.
 Many have moved west from adjacent communities into...
 Faircrest Heights.Continue to 5 of 9 below.

 05 of 09

 This is one of the areas that's being popularized by the extension of the MetroLink—the others being Azusa and Glendora.
 Monrovia is tucked away amidst Arcadia, Sierra Madre and Duarte, and it's not too far from Baldwin Park.
 It's an ethnically diverse area with a high African-American profile, located at the foothills of the San Gabriel Mountains.
 For lovers of nature, the city boasts Monrovia Canyon Park with a host of trails like Monrovia Falls.
-According to Zillow, the median house price there is $538,000.
 The feeling of the area is much more akin to a Southern California town than Los Angeles.

 06 of 09